WamboDNS/GSAAL/README.md

   - `get_synthetic_data.sh` downloads the synthetic data used for the MV experiments
   - `get_data.sh`launches `Download_datasets.py`.
 Additionally, as mentioned in the appendix of [PAPER], datasets appearing in [Campos et.al.
 2016] were used as they appear in that study.
 This was done as certain differences in length and dimensionality of the datasets were found between the versions showcased by [Han et al., 2022] and [Campos et al., 2016] without any apparent explanation.

-**_Note to the reviewers:_** As the links for the downloads contained sensible information about the authors, we have anonymized the URLs, rendering the bash scripts useless for the review process.
-In their place, we have uploaded the content of the download to a .zip file available through CMT.
-Donwload_datasets.py is still operational as we download the datasets directly from the provided source in [Han et al., 2022]

 # Other experiments